macOS CLI Tools: Stop Using ~/Library/Application Support!

 Michael Larabel: 20 Years of Linux Hardware Benchmarking

-Michael Larabel, founder of Phoronix.com (established in 2004), has dedicated his career to enhancing the Linux hardware experience.
-He's authored over 20,000 articles covering Linux hardware support, performance, graphics drivers, and more.
-He also leads development of the Phoronix Test Suite, Phoromatic, and OpenBenchmarking.org automated benchmarking software.
+Michael Larabel, founder and principal author of Phoronix.com, has dedicated himself since 2004 to enriching the Linux hardware experience.
+He's penned over 20,000 articles covering Linux hardware support, performance, graphics drivers, and more.
+Beyond writing, he's the lead developer of automated benchmarking software like the Phoronix Test Suite, Phoromatic, and OpenBenchmarking.org.
+A true pioneer in the Linux open-source world.

 Read more